The Data Protection Act 2018

-When an appropriate application is made using our data application form (pdf, 202kb) we are required to provide you with the information, subject to any exemptions, within 30 days of verification.
+When an appropriate application is made using our data request form (docx, 118kb) we are required to provide you with the information, subject to any exemptions, within 30 days of verification.

 The right to rectification - The Data Protection Act 2018 gives you the right to have inaccurate and incomplete personal data held about you rectified, known as ‘data rectification’.
 You can provide a supplementary statement detailing what information requires rectification, for example, misspellings and incorrect or out of date personal data.

 The right to erasure - The Data Protection Act 2018 gives you the right to have your data erased, for example:

 - data that is no longer necessary and unrelated to the original purpose it was collected for